 - For REAL Vacation Vibes – Make this sweet smoothie into an adult libation with the addition of a shot of white, spiced, or coconut rum.

 One of my favorite things about smoothies is how easy they are to make!
-This mango and pineapple smoothie is no exception.
+This easy mango pineapple smoothie is no exception.

 Step 1: Blend.
-Simply place all of the ingredients into your high-powered blender and blend until smooth.
+Simply place all of the ingredients into your high-speed blender and blend until smooth.

 Step 2: Enjoy!
 Pour into a glass and slurp with wild abandon.
 I promise not to judge if you get a brain freeze.